 Welcome to Penrose Real Estate

 Penrose is specialised in Dutch tenancy law, property purchase and sale transactions, due diligence and finance documents.
 Our clients include experienced real estate investors, project developers and business tenants.
 Some of the property law issues that we encounter in the Netherlands on a daily basis are outlined below.
-More information about Penrose and its approach to Dutch real estate law can be found here

 Under Dutch law, a rental agreement is an agreement in which one party makes something available (for example, a business premises or a car) to another in return for a consideration.
 This is referred to as the rental payment.
 A rental agreement is often drawn up in respect of immovable real estate such as a commercial real estate or a residence.
 Tenancy law sets out many relevant issues in respect of which the tenant of a residence or a retail outlet is provided with a range of important safeguards.
 Provision is made in the rental agreement for many issues that deviate from or are supplementary to the law, covering: the rent, rental period, provisions, notice of termination, bankruptcy, giving possession, vacating and subletting.